udit2002-c/thesis_brainstorming-Group-no.51-/README.md

 3. **CORS Errors**
    ```
-   Solution: Add your domain to ALLOWED_ORIGINS environment variable
+   Solution: Add your domain to ALLOWED_ORIGINS environment variable.
    ```

 4. **Static Files Not Loading**